polymonster/pmfx-shader/readme.md

 There are 2 code paths supported by pmfx, this is in an effort to keep up-to-date with modern graphics API's but also offer backward comptibility support to older graphics API's, mobile and web platforms.

 - [Version 1](https://github.com/polymonster/pmfx-shader#version-1) - (bindful render model, techniques, macro based cross platform shaders)
-- [Version 2](https://github.com/polymonster/pmfx-shader#version-2) - (bindless render model, descriptor sets, pipelines, SPIR-V based cross-compilation)
+- [Version 2](https://github.com/polymonster/pmfx-shader#version-2) - (bindless render model, pipelines, descriptors, SPIR-V based cross-compilation)

 ## Version 1